 1. Contains Antibacterial, Antiviral and Antifungal Properties

-As a natural immune-booster, caprylic acid is commonly used as an ingredient in topical fungicides, household cleaners, perfumes and dyes.
+As a natural immune system booster, caprylic acid is commonly used as an ingredient in topical fungicides, household cleaners, perfumes and dyes.
 Considering all the known coconut oil uses there are, it’s not surprising that caprylic acid is gaining popularity on its own for healing the body inside and out.

 Taken internally, it helps naturally reduce yeast growth within the gastrointestinal tract while helping beneficial bacteria thrive.
 At the same time, caprylic acid is completely natural and doesn’t pose the same risks as harsh antibiotics or chemical treatments.
 While antibiotics can kill off all bacteria in the gut environment — both good and bad — caprylic acid can actually do the opposite, helping prevent an imbalance between the presence of various bacteria.